Let’s face the music right away.

 The market is choppy, there are stop hunts, the volume is too thin.

-So, there is this question that bothers all crypto beginners: Can you profit from your crypto holdings even if you don’t want to trade?
+So then, can you profit from your crypto holdings even if you don’t want to trade?

 Let’s take a look at the options you have.